manuravikumar/myresume/README.md

 # myresume
 Welcome to **myresume**!
-This project is designed to help you create and manage your professional resume with ease.
+This project is designed to help you get to know about me and the tech i use.

 ## Features
 - Create a professional resume in minutes.